byu-dml/d3m-analytics/README.md

 ### Doing a Full DB Sync

 This is the main top-level ETL command of this repo.
-To copy D3M's data into our local database, denormalize it, and pull in any problem metafeatures produced by the experimenter, run:
+To copy D3M's data into our local database and denormalize it, run:

 ```
 python -m analytics.sync [--batch-size num_docs_in_batch]